ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 - **Variability Across Continents:** There is considerable variation in the percentage of people fully vaccinated against COVID-19 across different continents.
 South America and Asia have the highest vaccination rates among the continents, with approximately 77.12% and 73.24% of their populations fully vaccinated, respectively.
 This indicates significant progress in vaccination efforts in these regions.

-- **Moderate Vaccination Rates in Europe, North America and Oceania:** Europe, North America and Oceania follow closely behind, with vaccination rates of approximately 66.23%, 65.70%, 62.09% respectively.
+- **Moderate Vaccination Rates in Europe, North America, and Oceania:** Europe, North America, and Oceania follow closely behind, with vaccination rates of approximately 66.23%, 65.70%, and 62.09% respectively.

-- **Lower Vaccination Rates in Africa and Oceania:** Africa has lower vaccination rate compared to other continents, with approximately 31.34% of its population fully vaccinated.
+- **Lower Vaccination Rates in Africa and Oceania:** Africa has a lower vaccination rate compared to other continents, with approximately 31.34% of its population fully vaccinated.
 This suggests that vaccination efforts in Africa may be progressing more slowly due to factors such as vaccine supply constraints, logistical challenges, and vaccine hesitancy.

 ### iii.
 Vaccination Across Groups by Income

-To gain insights into the the percentage of population vaccinated across the grouping of countries by income, I developed and excuted the following SQL query.
+To gain insights into the the percentage of population vaccinated across the grouping of countries by income, I developed and executed the following SQL query.

 ```sql
 SELECT